 - Stomach Pain: Abdominal bleeding can be fatal if left untreated.
 Stomach pain is often the first indicator of a serious abdominal injury.

 The cost of treating these injuries can be exorbitant, but if your crash was caused by a negligent driver, you may be able to recover compensation for healthcare expenses, lost wages, and other damages by filing a personal injury claim.

-    An Alexandria personal injury lawyer from Laborde Earles Law Firm will help you navigate the claims process and fight for the highest possible payout.
+An Alexandria personal injury lawyer from Laborde Earles Injury Lawyers will help you navigate the claims process and fight for the highest possible payout.
 Call (337) 777-7777 to schedule a free initial consultation.